 SOS messages, panic as virus breaks India's health system

-Like other doctors across the country, which on Monday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep his most critical patients alive for one more day.
+Like other doctors across India, which on Monday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep patients alive for one more day.

 On Sunday evening, when the oxygen supplies of other nearby hospitals were also near empty, the desperate 43-year-old took to social media, posting an impassioned video plea on Twitter.

-'Please send oxygen to us," he said with folded hands and a choked voice.
-"My patients are dying.'
+"Please send oxygen to us," he said in a choked voice.
+"My patients are dying."

-SOS messages like the one Singh sent reveal the extent of panic in a country where infections are hitting new peaks daily.
+SOS messages like the one Singh sent reveal the extent of the panic.

-In addition to oxygen supplies running out, intensive care units are operating at full capacity and nearly all ventilators are in use.
-As the death toll mounts, the night skies in some Indian cities glow from the funeral pyres, as crematoria are overwhelmed and bodies are burned outside in the open air.
+In addition to oxygen running out, intensive care units are operating at full capacity and nearly all ventilators are in use.
+As the death toll mounts, the night skies in some Indian cities glow from the funeral pyres, as crematories are overwhelmed and bodies are burned in the open air.

-On Monday, the country reported another 2,812 deaths, with roughly 117 Indians succumbing to the disease every hour - and experts say even those figures are likely an undercount.
+On Monday, the country reported 2,812 more deaths, with roughly 117 Indians succumbing to the disease every hour -- and experts say even those figures are probably an undercount.
 The new infections brought India's total to more than 17.3 million, behind only the United States.

+The deepening crisis stands in contrast to the improving picture in wealthier nations like the U.S., Britain and Israel, which have vaccinated relatively large shares of their population and have seen deaths and infections plummet since winter.
+India has four times the population of the U.S. but on Monday had 11 times as many new infections.

 Doctors like Singh are on the front lines, trying to get the supplies they need to keep their patients alive.

-Singh received 20 oxygen cylinders on Monday, only enough to limp the hospital through the day until the ventilators start sending out their warning beeps again.
+Singh received 20 oxygen cylinders on Monday, only enough to enable the hospital to limp through the day until the ventilators start sending out their warning beeps again.

 As bad as the situation is, experts warn it is likely to get worse.

-Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up with needs over the coming days as things stand.
+Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up over the coming days as things stand.

+The U.S. said Monday that is working to relieve the suffering in India by supplying oxygen, diagnostic tests, treatments, ventilators and protective gear.

-The White House said the U.S. is 'working around the clock' to deploy testing kits, ventilators and personal protective equipment, and it would seek to provide oxygen supplies as well.
-It said it would also make available sources of raw material urgently needed to manufacture Covishield, the Oxford-AstraZeneca vaccine made by the Serum Institute of India.
+The White House has also said it would make available sources of raw materials urgently needed for India to manufacture the AstraZeneca vaccine.

-'Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,' President Joe Biden said in a tweet.
+"Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need," President Joe Biden tweeted on Sunday.

 Help and support were also offered from archrival Pakistan, which said it could provide relief including ventilators, oxygen supply kits, digital X-ray machines, protective equipment and related items.

-Germany's Health Ministry said it was 'urgently working to put together an aid package' for India consisting of ventilators, monoclonal antibodies, the drug Remdesivir, as well as surgical and N95 protective masks.
+Germany's Health Ministry said it is urgently working to put together an aid package for India consisting of ventilators, monoclonal antibodies, the drug remdesivir, as well as surgical and N95 protective masks.

-Stung by criticism of its lack of preparation ahead of the wave of infections, the federal government has asked industrialists to increase the production of oxygen and life-saving drugs in short supply.

-But many say it is too late - the breakdown a stark failure for a country that boasted of being a model for other developing nations.
+But many say the aid is too late -- the breakdown a stark failure for a country that boasted of being a model for other developing nations.

-Only three months ago, the country's leaders were boisterous, delivering messages that the worse was over.
+Only three months ago, India's leaders were boisterous, delivering messages that the worst was over.

-In January, Prime Minister Narendra Modi declared victory over the coronavirus, telling the virtual gathering of the World Economic Forum that India's success couldn't be compared with anywhere else.
+In January, Prime Minister Narendra Modi declared victory over the coronavirus, telling a virtual gathering of the World Economic Forum that India's success couldn't be compared with that of anywhere else.

-At the same time, the patients arriving at India's hospitals were far sicker and younger than previously seen, prompting warnings by health experts that India was sitting on a ticking timebomb, which went either unnoticed or ignored.
+At the same time, the patients arriving at India's hospitals were far sicker and younger than previously seen, prompting warnings by health experts that India was sitting on a ticking time bomb.

-Millions of Hindu devotees celebrated the festival of Holi across the country at the end of March, foregoing social distancing guidelines and masks.
-Politicians, including Modi, spearheaded mammoth election rallies where tens of thousands participated without masks.
+Millions of Hindu devotees celebrated the festival of Holi across the country at the end of March, disregarding social distancing guidelines and masks.
+Modi and other politicians spearheaded mammoth election rallies where tens of thousands participated without masks.
 And millions more gathered by the Ganges River for special Hindu prayers as recently as last week.

 Now it's suspected all these events might have accelerated the unprecedented surge India is seeing now.

-In a radio address on Sunday, Modi sought to deflect the criticism and said the 'storm' of infections had left the country 'shaken.'
+In a radio address on Sunday, Modi sought to deflect the criticism over what he called a "storm" of infections that had left the country "shaken."

 India's government said last week it would expand its vaccination program to make all adults eligible, something long urged by health experts.